Key Takeaways: Should You Fix Your Mobility Scooter Yourself?

 DIY repairs can be suitable for minor issues like:

-• Flat or Punctured Tires: Replacing or repairing flat or punctured tires is relatively straightforward.
+- Flat or Punctured tyres: Replacing or repairing flat or punctured tyres is relatively straightforward.

-• Loose Bolts and Connections: Regular maintenance, such as tightening loose bolts or securing electrical connections, can be performed by scooter owners with basic tools.
+- Loose Bolts and Connections: Scooter owners can perform regular maintenance, such as tightening loose bolts or securing electrical connections, with basic tools.

 Conclusion: